 Paul exhorts us to give thanks

-Throughout his epistles, Paul encouraged us to give thanks.
-But perhaps his most challenging charge is in 1 Thessalonians 5:18:
+Perhaps Paul’s most challenging charge to believers is in 1 Thessalonians 5:18:

 “In everything give thanks; for this is the will of God in Christ Jesus for you.”

-So when Paul said “in everything give thanks,” he wasn’t speaking theoretically; he was speaking of something he actually experienced, even in the most awful of situations.
-His life shows us that giving genuine thanks to the Lord in the midst of trying conditions is possible.
-But how did he do it?
-And how can we do it?
-What was Paul’s secret?
+So when Paul said in everything give thanks, he wasn’t speaking theoretically; he was talking about something he actually practiced, even in the most awful of situations.
+He gave genuine thanks to the Lord amid the most trying conditions.

 “Giving thanks at all times for all things in the name of our Lord Jesus Christ to our God and Father.”

-The secret to giving thanks to God not only in good times but also at all times, not only for good things but also for all things is to give thanks “in the name of our Lord Jesus Christ.”
+In the name of our Lord Jesus Christ—this is the secret to giving thanks to God not only in good times but at all times, not only for good things but for all things.

 “The reality of the name of the Lord is His person.
 To be in the Lord’s name is to be in His person, in Himself.
 This implies that we should be one with the Lord in giving thanks to God.”

 “The name denotes the person.
-The Lord’s person is the Spirit (2 Cor 3:17).
+The Lord’s person is the Spirit (2 Cor.
+3:17a).
 To do things in the name of the Lord is to act in the Spirit.
 This is to live Christ.”

 We can give thanks in everything